HOW TO WASH YOUR UNDIES SO THEY LAST LONGER

 Add a teaspoon of gentle detergent or a lingerie-specific detergent to the water to clean your knickers and soak for another 5 - 10 minutes.

-can deteriorate the elastic because it has been designed for removing stubborn stains from jeans and towels.
+can deteriorate the elastic because it has been specifically designed for removing tough stains from jeans and towels.
 Rather opt for natural products

 that are free from harsh chemicals such as synthetic fragrances, perfumes, dyes, optical brighteners, animal fat based ingredients, ammonium chloride and